Recycled High-density Polyethylene (R-HDPE)

 Commonly, non-food-grade HDPE packaging or in some cases food-grade HDPE packaging are among the recycled HDPE (R-HDPE) applications.
 Packaging commonly made from HDPE regrind includes shampoo bottles, chemical and cosmetic containers, recycling bins and grocery bags, beverage bottles, bottle caps, milk jugs, and many more.

 Non-food applications such as cable and wire covering can also be made from HDPE recyclates.
 A very common recycled HDPE application is pipe systems.
 The attributes that recycled high-density and low-density polyethylene (HDPE and LDPE) compounds need to fulfill for the manufacture of pressure pipes and fittings for buried or above-ground applications are specified in the international standard ISO 4427.
 Furthermore, since recycled HDPE can be rather stiff, it is optimal for producing hard shells such as computer cases.
 Moreover, recycled HDPE can be used to produce technical fibers for various non-food applications such as plastic lumber as well as indoor or outdoor furniture, flower pots, floor tiles, and toys.
-To sum up, HDPE regrind can be used in non-food and food-grade applications such as packaging, textile fibers, furniture, and computer cases.
+To sum up, HDPE regrind can be used in non-food and food-grade applications such as packaging, textile fibers, and furniture.

 HDPE is one of the polyethylene (PE) types, which belongs to the family of polyolefins and represents the largest constituent of plastic waste.
 HDPE (PEHD) recyclates have a low density and significantly higher stiffness compared to LDPE.
 The density of HDPE ranges between 0,94 and 0,97 g/cm3.